INCLUSION & BELONGING

-The Greater Providence Board of REALTOR® is committed to fostering and promoting diversity, equity and inclusion within our organization and fully supports Fair Housing for all.
+The Greater Providence Board of REALTOR® is committed to fostering and inclusion and belonging in our organization and fully supports Fair Housing for all.

 Diversity, Equity & Inclusion Video Series